 Add-ons are optional extras that don’t receive coverage under standard contracts, but you can pay an extra fee to have these items covered.
 Common add-ons include your pool, spa, an additional refrigerator, roof leaks, well pump, sump pump, septic tank, alarm system, and guest units.

-What Isn’t Covered in a Residential Service Contract?
+What Doesn’t a Residential Service Contract Cover?

 - Ornamental fountains